biya-coin/biyaliquid-docs/.gitbook/developers-evm/multivm-token-standard.md

 ---
-description: Understanding token representation in Biyaliquid's multi-VM architecture
+description: Understanding token representation in Biyachain's multi-VM architecture
 ---

 # MultiVM Token Standard

 ## What is MultiVM Token Standard (MTS)?

-MTS (MultiVM Token Standard) ensures that every token on Biyaliquid—whether deployed using Cosmos modules or via the Ethereum Virtual Machine (EVM)—has one canonical balance and identity.
+MTS (MultiVM Token Standard) ensures that every token on Biyachain—whether deployed using Cosmos modules or via the Ethereum Virtual Machine (EVM)—has one canonical balance and identity.
 This unified approach prevents fragmentation and eliminates the need for bridging or wrapping tokens, thereby enabling seamless interoperability and unified liquidity for decentralized finance (DeFi) and dApp interactions.

 ## Why is MTS Important?